waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

     "interval_validate": 4000,
     "backbone": "resnet",
     "fcn": "101",
-    "log_dir": "resnet101"
+    "output_dir": "resnet101",
+    "pretrained_net": ""
 }
 ```

-For now (4/10/2020) the docker file provides Resnet as backbone network, and fcn101 and fcn50 as fcn network.
-So user can choose either resnet-fcn101 or resent-fcn50.
+_Note: For now (4/10/2020) the Docker file provides Resnet as backbone network, and fcn101 and fcn50 as fcn network.
+So user can choose either resnet-fcn101 or resent-fcn50._

-6) Pre-trained models
+5) Pre-trained models

-The plugin requires a pre-trained fcn model with regard to what the user is tyring to train.
-If the host machine is connected to the internet, it will automatically download the pretrained model from PyTorch server.
-If users want to provide a pre-trained model, the path of the pretrained model can be listed in the configuration.
+The plugin requires a pretrained fcn model with regard to what the user is tyring to train.
+If the host machine is connected to the internet, it will automatically download the pretrained model from the PyTorch server.
+If users want to provide a pretrained model, the path of the pretrained model can be listed in the configuration `"pretrained_net": ""`.

-7) Check the folder to mount it to docker file
+6) Check the folder to mount it to Docker container

-All of the files and folders must be in one folder, and the folder needs to be mounted as `/storage`.
+All of the files and folders must be in one folder.
 For example:
 ```
 foler
  ├─ images